Mudrik-Lab/CFSVM/docs/cfs_tutorial.md

 ```

 ##### Fixation generator
 Fixation target also has its own generator, you can find a tutorial on how to use it [here](./fixation_generator.md).
-There are multiple available shapes mainly based on [Thaler et al., 2013](https://doi.org/10.1016/j.visres.2012.10.012).
+There are multiple available shapes, mainly based on [Thaler et al., 2013](https://doi.org/10.1016/j.visres.2012.10.012).
 Here we will generate the simplest cross:

 ```matlab
 import CFSVM.Generators.FixationGenerator